 Another advantage is their Origin Shield mechanism, which can significantly reduce the load on your origin server.

-In addition to pull-zones, you can also create push zones, similar to BunnyCDN’s storage zones.
-It is beneficial if you want to offload static content from your origin server.
+In addition to Pull Zones, you can also create Push Zones, similar to BunnyCDN’s storage zones.
+It is useful if you want to offload static content from your origin server and store backups.

 - Minimum bandwidth price: $0.04/GB